 - Organizations outside of New England, unless the project is 100% Maine based

 - Public elementary and secondary schools

-- Charter schools, although requests for startup funds are eligible to apply
+- Charter schools, although requests for startup funds are eligible.

 - Schools which receive financial support from a church or other religious organizations